Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

+* here> editing to dr zhu style, so I can get feedback faster from him
+    * error
+        * compilation error
+            * fix it later
+    * add equations
+    * compress writing to assemble survey papers style
+    * add plots
-* here> use plot to show design of few important models.
+        * use plot to show design of few important models.
             * here> pick papers that I should add photos
 * add content from the follwoing paper to the survey
     * "sterring a historical disease forcasting model .."
     * here> "how to stop epidemics: controling grpah dynamics with reinforecment lenaring and graph neurla netowrk"